Peter Grimbeek online : A fine blend of work & pleasure

 • using the automated text analysis software, Leximancer, to identify categories (nodes, concepts) in various types of text-based data sets, and, more importantly, to view the associations between these via a two-dimensional concept map that uses spatial distance to map the extent of their co-occurrences.

-On a more personal note, the site provides links to websites by friends and acquaintances, as well as to a couple of other websites of general interest.
-A largely future venture is to add photos from family and friends.
+On a more personal note, the site provides links to a skimpy biography, an outline of some work-related colleagues and other sites of general interest.

 If you want more information about any of the stuff mentioned on this page, feel free to contact me directly.